lens-protocol/momoka/README.md

 If a transaction is part of a reorg and ends up in a different block or not included at all, the proofs should be re-validated using the new blockchain state, ensuring their validity despite the reorg.

 As we are not mixing and matching actions we remove a lot of the issues but not all, the edge cases that could cause issues are situations where for example someone sets a dispatcher and then straight away performs an DA action that has the dispatcher sign on their behalf, and then a reorg follows.
 If the transaction which adds the dispatcher to the profile is not resubmitted or is resubmitted at a higher block number, the proofs would fail.
 In that case, rerunning the proofs would return a `POTENTIAL_REORG` error which is not "bad" in terms of a submitter doing wrong as they could not of predicted it, you can handle this then as needed.
 Once we start integrating the cross actions, we will handle such cases within the validator.

+A reorg of the blockchain can potentially affect the signing expiry of transactions.
+In the unlikely scenario of a severe reorg where time goes backwards on a block, it's conceivable that a transaction could be submitted to the chain that you never intended to.
+While this is a highly improbable edge case, it's essential to be aware of the possibility.
+As we embark on building the on-chain publications and DA publication connection, we'll delve deeper into these complex topics.

 ## Future of Bonsai